saref/bayan/README.md

 # bayanpy: Bayan Algorithm for Community Detection

-bayanpy is a Python package implementing the Bayan algorithm, a community detection method capable of providing a globally optimal solution to the modularity maximization problem.
-Bayan can also be implemented such that it provides an approximation of the maximum modularity with a guarantee of proximity.
+bayanpy is a Python package implementing the Bayan algorithm: a community detection method capable of providing a globally optimal solution to the modularity maximization problem.
+Bayan can also be used such that it provides an approximation of the maximum modularity with a guarantee of proximity.
 This algorithm is theoretically grounded by the Integer Programming (IP) formulation of the modularity maximization problem and relies on an exact branch-and-cut scheme for solving the NP-complete optimization problem to global optimality.

 For more information, visit the [Bayan project website](https://bayanproject.github.io/).
-For a few examples on different ways you can use Bayan see this Google Colab notebook: [bayanpy Examples](https://tinyurl.com/bayancolab).
+For a few examples on different ways you can use Bayan see this Google Colab notebook: [bayanpy Examples]([https://tinyurl.com/bayancolab](https://colab.research.google.com/drive/1_Clxp5FcEYJVn_w7Q6zm8bX0t1TEg7m_?usp=sharing)).

 ## Installation